MAP233224/ReverseSeed/README.md

 # ReverseSeed
-Reverse Seed finder for Pokémon DPPT and HGSS
+Reverse Seed finder for Pokémon DPPT and HGSS.